onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Deep democracy
 1 man 1 vote only on the base constitution which defines the inequality in the other layers

-Bigger than mars - an enabler for it

 What should we be coherent around and what not, and how do we determine the boundry and also truth

 No single person or group in the entire world has thought as much as me about the intersection of …